RobertPHeller/MLBJobDescriptions/MLPManagerJobDescription.md

 # Municipal Light Plant Manager Job Description

-The Municipal Light Plant Manager, under the oversight of the Municipal Light Board (MLB), will be responsible for the following tasks:
+The Municipal Light Plant (MLP) Manager, under the oversight of the Municipal mLight Board (MLB), will be responsible for the following tasks:

 - Provide annual report on operations to the Selectboard and Finance Committee
-- Attend regularly scheduled MLP meetings and any other meetings with the ISP/NOC and other parties.
+- Attend regularly scheduled MLP meetings and any other meetings with the ISP (Internet Service Provider) / NOC (Network Operations Center) and other parties.
 - Track expenses and submit bills for payment to Town Accountant
     - ISP/NOC monthly bills and routine maintenance bills
     - Hut Electricity